There’s no doubt about it: Keyword research is THE most important part of SEO.

 Like most keyword tools, it generates suggestions based on your seed keyword.

-What sets Ahrefs apart is that it gives you an insane amount of data on each keyword.
+What sets Semrush apart is that it gives you an insane amount of data on each keyword.

 Which makes choosing the right keywords A LOT easier.